JoKerDii/data-analysis-notes/docs/genome/lec9_sne.md

 # Stochastic neighbor embedding (SNE)

-There are topics and exercises.
+There are 5 topics and 1 exercise.

-## Key Ideas
+## 1. Key Ideas

 * Probabilistic approach to place objects from high-dimensional space into low-dimensional space so as to preserve the identity of neighbors.
 * Center a Gaussian on each object in high-dimensional space